Sun Valley Pavilion and Lawn

 The sky and mountains are captured by the free flowing sensual roof, comprising of a seasonal luminous tensile membrane covering 1600 seats.
 A permanent steel cable net with a copper roof structure provides cover over the stage and support facilities.
 The surrounding landscape is sculpted into an undulating park gently elevated like a natural amphitheater, with views of Trail Creek Canyon, Dollar Mountain and Baldy

-- Children of all ages are welcome at the Family Concert.
+- Children of all ages are welcome at the Family Concert, August 9.

-- The Sun Valley Pavilion is an open-air venue.
-Weather in the mountains is unpredictable, so please plan accordingly.
+- The Pavilion is an open-air venue.
+Weather can be unpredictable.
+Please plan accordingly.

 - Please, no photography, audio or video recordings during performances.

-- You are welcome to take photos during curtain calls and before and after the concerts.
+- Photos during curtain calls and before and after the concerts are allowed.

 - Please set all mechanical and electronic devices (watches, phones, other communication and medical devices, etc.) which emit rings, beeps, alarms and other sounds to their non-audible settings.

 - Please use a chair that is low to the ground.
-If a basketball could fit under your chair, it is too tall for others to see over you.
+If a basketball could fit under your chair, it is too tall and may restrict others views.
 Need the perfect chair?
-The Symphony Store has them for sale, and proceeds benefit the Sun Valley Summer Symphony’s education programs.
+The Symphony Store has them for sale.
+Proceeds benefit the Sun Valley Summer Symphony’s Education Programs.

 - Sit on the lawn in a place that matches your listening style.
 Serious listeners up front!